UC Davis will face SIUE, Loyola Chicago and Portland State; all games will tip at 3 p.m.

-Davis, most recently an assistant coach and also the recruiting coordinator at Providence College in the Big East Conference, completed his second year with the Aggies in 2012-13.
+Chris Davis, formerly an assistant coach and recruiting coordinator at Providence College in the Big East Conference, enters his fifth season with the Aggies this year.

-Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies which has helped teams at previous schools earn two NCAA Tournament bids and another two bids to the National Invitational Tournament (NIT).
+Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies.
+Under his tutelage, teams from his previous schools earned two NCAA Tournament bids, and another two invitations to the National Invitation Tournament.

-Davis' first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - most for a first-year staff in school history - including 10 in the rugged Big East.
+Davis' first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - the most for a first-year staff in school history - including 10 against fellow Big East opponents.
 Providence was rewarded with a bid to the NIT.

-Davis was also instrumental in the development of standout guard Marshon Brooks who was second among NCAA scorers this season (24.6 ppg) and was selected by the Boston Celtics in the first round of last month's NBA Draft.
+He was also instrumental in the development of standout guard Marshon Brooks, who was second among NCAA scorers (24.6 ppg) throughout the 2010-11 season, leading to his selection in the 2011 NBA Draft by the Boston Celtics.

-Prior to Providence, Davis served as the recruiting coordinator at Drake University, recruiting nearly every member of the Bulldogs' 2008 MVC regular-season and tournament championship team, including the entire starting five.
+Prior to Providence, Davis served as the recruiting coordinator at Drake University, recruiting nearly every member of the Bulldogs' 2008 MVC regular-season and tournament championship team, including the squad's entire starting lineup.
 Among that group was Josh Young, the program's all-time leading scorer.

 Drake finished its historic season with a 28-5 record, was ranked as high as No. 14 by the Associated Press and earned the school's first NCAA Tournament bid since 1971.